Charlie Puth welcomes Jennifer Hudson, Wiz Khalifa and Coco Jones to LA concert

 Wiz Khalifa joined Charlie onstage for a performance of "See You Again," their 2015 song from the Furious 7 soundtrack that spent 12 weeks at #1 on the Billboard Hot 100.
 And Coco Jones, who appears on Charlie's current album, Whatever's Clever!, popped up to sing their duet "Sideways."

-But perhaps the most surprising guest appearances came from Jennifer Hudson and gospel legend Kirk Franklin, who teamed up with Charlie to perform Kirk's hit "Silver and Gold."
+But perhaps the most surprising guest appearances came from Jennifer Hudson, who teamed up with Charlie to perform Kirk Franklin's hit "Silver and Gold."

 They aren't the only guests who've joined Charlie for his current tour: On April 25, Kenny Loggins, who also appears on Whatever's Clever!, popped up at Charlie's show in Santa Barbara, California, to sing their collaboration "Love in Exile."

-Note: (This story updates an earlier version which incorrectly named Kirk Franklin as one of the performers.)